Twist (2021 film)

-Twist is a 2021 British crime drama film directed by Martin Owen and co-produced by Noel Clarke and Jason Maza, who also stars in the film.
-The film, based on the 2014 Tom Grass novel Twist which is itself an adaptation of Charles Dickens' 1838 novel Oliver Twist, stars Rafferty Law, Michael Caine, Noel Clarke, Lena Headey, Rita Ora and Sophie Simnett.
+Twist is a 2021 British crime drama film directed by Martin Owen and co-produced by Noel Clarke and Jason Maza, who also star in the film.
+Based on the 2014 Tom Grass novel Twist, itself an adaptation of Charles Dickens' 1838 novel Oliver Twist, the film also stars Raff Law, Michael Caine, Lena Headey, Rita Ora and Sophie Simnett.
 Twist was released on Sky Cinema on 29 January 2021 and was met with negative reception from critics.

 Plot

-A thief named Tom Chitling steals an envelope from a safe and escapes from guards, but is thrown off a building by an unseen assailant.
+Thief Tom Chitling steals an envelope from a safe and escapes guards, but is thrown off a building by an unseen assailant.
 The envelope is stolen while Tom is left to die.

-Years before, a boy named Oliver lived with his mother Molly and their hobby was painting.
-After Molly dies from unknown causes, Oliver runs away scared due to not knowing anyone else.
-He teaches himself to free run and gets the nickname "Twist".
-One day while graffiti spraying on a traffic warden's van, the police chase him and he meets Dodge and Batesey (The Artful Dodger and Charles Bates).
-They escape to their den near the Truman Brewery where Twist meets Fagin, their carer.
-The next morning, Twist draws a giant graffiti painting on a building.
-Fagin sends Red (Nancy Lee) to invite Twist (who is smitten with her) to his for dinner.
-Meanwhile, Fagin meets with a friend of his named Sikes (Bill Sikes) revealing she pushed Chitling.
-Twist stays with the family and Fagin reveals his plan to steal from art dealer Dr. Crispin Losberne who took everything from Fagin.
-They then steal his phone and Batesey makes a copy.
-Meanwhile, Red, as a distraction, asks to be an intern for Losberne, so the next day Fagin gets the blueprints to Losberne's gallery.
+Years before, Molly and her son Oliver live together with their hobby of painting.
+When Molly dies, Oliver knows nobody else and runs away.
+He teaches himself free running and gains the nickname "Twist".
+The police chase him for spraying graffiti on a traffic warden's van, and he meets Dodge and Batesey.
+They escape to their den near the Truman Brewery where Twist meets their carer Fagin.
+Twist paints a giant graffiti on a building.
+Fagin sends Red to invite Twist (who is smitten with her) to dinner.
+Fagin's friend Sikes reveals she pushed Chitling.
+Twist stays with the family, and Fagin plans to steal from art dealer Dr. Crispin Losberne who took everything from Fagin.
+Batesey steals Losberne's phone and makes a copy.
+Red distracts Losberne, allowing Fagin to get the blueprints to his gallery.
 Twist meets Sikes and her dog Bull's-Eye.
-Fagin explains that Losberne once went into partnership with a Mr. Issac Solomon who Losberne also betrayed.
+Fagin explains that Losberne also betrayed Losberne's one-time partner Issac Solomon.

-Red plants a small bomb in Losberne's bathroom to steal a lost painting by William Hogarth.
-The bomb floods the basement and causes the painting to have to be moved.
-Back at base, Twist finds out that Red and Sikes are a couple upsetting him.
-At a pub, Red appears and Sikes’ goons attack the group while Dodge plays Ever Fallen In Love in the jukebox.
-Twist and Red escape to a pool where the two kiss and run through the park.
-Twist is arrested by the traffic warden from earlier and is interrogated by Detectives Brownlow and Bedwin who tell him about Chitling.
-Twist is let free and gets back to base.
-Batesey is planning to get in a box to steal the painting while it's on the move but because he's claustrophobic, Twist switches places with him.
+Red plants a small bomb in Losberne's bathroom to steal a William Hogarth painting.
+The bomb floods the basement, requiring the painting be moved.
+Twist is upset to find that Red and Sikes are a couple.
+At a pub, Red appears and Sikes’ goons attack the group while Dodge plays Ever Fallen in Love (With Someone You Shouldn't've) on the jukebox.
+Twist and Red escape to a pool where they kiss before running through the park.
+Twist is arrested for vandalising the traffic warden van and is interrogated by Detectives Brownlow and Bedwin who tell him about Chitling.
+Twist is released and returns to base.
+Batesey plans to hide in a box to steal the painting while it's on the move, but he is claustrophobic so Twist takes his place.